-Saving with Generic Store Brands
+Saving With Generic Store Brands

 Store brands generally offer great value, but not if your family won’t eat them.
 Here’s how to use store brands to your advantage.

-Good for you!
 Most of us are looking for frugal ways to reduce our grocery bills, and using generic and store brand items are often a good tool to use.

 If you like a particular brand, you may find the store equivalent that they produce by doing a bit of detective work.
 For illustration, let’s call that brand “Aunt Billie’s Baked Beans.”
 We’ll begin with the obvious.
 There probably isn’t any Aunt Billie, and the beans you like are probably made by a big company that might have a different name.